alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ---
 # Compassionate Alternative

 > The Phoenix docs suggest to move persistence related functionality into a so called "Context" ([see here](https://hexdocs.pm/phoenix/contexts.html)).
-I think that's applicable here and I think will improve the project structure.
+I think that's applicable here and would improve the project structure.
 What do you think?
 -- A better me

 ^